Steph Curry Injury History (2026 Update): From the Beginning

 Nerve Damage to His Left Hand

 Curry broke his left hand in a game against the Suns.
-It happened during the third quarter when Curry drove directly toward the basket and collided in mid-air with Sun center Aaron Baynes.
+It happened during the third quarter when Curry drove directly toward the basket and collided in mid-air with Suns center Aaron Baynes.

 The burly center landed hard on Curry’s left arm, breaking the point guard’s hand.
 Suffering severe nerve damage and a second metacarpal fracture meant he would require surgery.

-While his hand has healed, he is still dealing with nerve damage which could linger for some time.
-Curry said he still feels a slight “tingling” in his hand and continued to say that he has learned to accept the new state of his hand as a “new normal.”
+While his hand healed, Curry said during his recovery that he still felt a slight “tingling” in his hand and continued to say that he had learned to accept the new state of his hand as a “new normal.”

 If you missed the gameplay that resulted in Curry’s broken hand, you can see it here on this YouTube clip.
 Notice how Curry appears to shake it off as if it was perhaps just a minor bump!